Eustachekamala/Eustachekamala/README.md

 ## What I Do

-- Build enterprise-grade applications with **Java, Spring Boot, React & Flutter**
+- Build enterprise-grade applications with **Java, Spring Boot, Flutter**
 - Design secure RESTful APIs with **JWT authentication** and optimized database architectures
 - Deploy and containerize applications using **Docker, AWS & CI/CD pipelines**
 - Focus on clean code, scalability, and performance optimization